-Canon SL2 versus Panasonic ZS100
+Canon SL2 vs Panasonic ZS100

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and January 2016.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were announced, respectively, in June 2017 and January 2016.
 The SL2 is a DSLR, while the ZS100 is a fixed lens compact.
 The cameras are based on an APS-C (SL2) and an one-inch (ZS100) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (36 percent) than the Canon SL2.
 In this context, it is worth noting that neither the SL2 nor the ZS100 are weather-sealed.